DonMVB/aws/AWS_Security_SCS_C01.md

 # Security Token Service (STS) (Added 9/29/2020)
 - Grantes limited and temporary access to AWS resources.
 - Users can come from Federation, Mobile app (Facebook, Google, ...
 OpenID), Cross Account access.
+- A federated user can be granted console access when they are authenticated via a registered/configured federation.
 - Specific to Active Directory, users don't need an IAM account but must visit the ADFS sign in page to gain access.
-- Federation: Combining or joining users from Domain A w/ Domain B.  Handled by an Identity Broker.
+- Federation: Combining or joining users from Domain A such as IAM w/ Domain B such as AD.
+Handled by an Identity Broker.
 Each side has an Identity Store.
 Identity = user.
+The identity broker is the linkage tool / service (AWS STS).
   - Active Directory
   - SAML Assertion
+  - Identity = a user.
 - Example: An IPSEC VPN joins campus to AWS resources.
 A web app in AWS can auth against on-prem AD.
 Any app can ask an "Identity Broker" against an LDAP to validate identity.
 The identity Broker calls GetFederationToken using IAM creds w/ the IAM policy + duration, and grant policy.
 STS validates these.
 STS returns an access key, secret access key, token, and token lifetime duration.
 Applications can further pass down the STS token on behalf of the user.
+  - The duration value can be 1 hr to 36 hrs.
+  - Returns access key, securet access key, lifetime (token) duration, and a token.

 # Cognito, a Web Identity Federation (Added 9/29/2020)
 - WIF allows us to give temp AWS creds after someone has authenticated with well known web-ID providers.
 Users get an auth code (JWT).
 Third parties must support / provide Amazon Cognito.
 Can also (apparently) permit anonymous guest access.
 (ACG Sec Test Q.)
-- Amazon Cognito: Sign up / Sign In, server "guests", is an ID Broker, Synch up data on mobile, recommended for mobile apps and AWS services.
+- Amazon Cognito: Sign up / Sign In, server "guests", is an ID Broker between your app and identity provider, Synch up data on mobile, recommended for mobile apps and AWS services.
+- Shopping App: you want to accept user identity from Facebook, Google.
+Cognito sets up a broker between your app and WIF provider.
+- There is a sample Login page that you can use as well.

-## Cognito User Pools
+## Cognito User and Identity Pools
 - User Pools - Directories used to manage sign in / sign up.
 Successful auth gen's up JWTs (the authentication piece.)
 - Identity Pools enable us to create unique IDs for users.
 More to do with assigning roles to users who have already authenticated (the authorization piece.)